The Mummy (1999 film): Critical response

 The Mummy received mixed reviews from critics.
-On Rotten Tomatoes, the film holds an approval rating of 61%, based on 101 reviews, with an average rating of 6 out of 10.
-On Metacritic, the film has a score of 48 out of 100, based on 34 critics, indicating mixed or average reviews.
+On Rotten Tomatoes, the film holds an approval rating of 63% based on 106 reviews, and an average rating of 5.9/10.
+The website's consensus reads: "It's difficult to make a persuasive argument for The Mummy as any kind of meaningful cinematic achievement, but it's undeniably fun to watch."
+On Metacritic, the film has a score of 48 out of 100 based on 34 critics, indicating mixed or average reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film a positive review, writing, "There is hardly a thing I can say in its favor, except that I was cheered by nearly every minute of it.
 I cannot argue for the script, the direction, the acting or even the mummy, but I can say that I was not bored and sometimes I was unreasonably pleased."
 Critics such as Entertainment Weekly's Owen Gleiberman and The New York Times' Stephen Holden concurred with the sentiment of the film as a breezy crowd-pleaser.

 Less positively, Keith Phipps of The A.V.
 Club wrote that the film's attempt to create a big, Indiana Jones-inspired action film felt "forced" and the result was unsatisfying.
 Other reviews complained of an overstuffed plot or recycled elements from better movies.
 Reviewers comparing the film to the 1932 original sometimes favored the original's focus on atmosphere and dread, though others welcomed the change to a more energetic Indiana Jones-type film.

 The effects were generally praised, especially the title creature.
 Ernest Larson's review for Jump Cut felt that the effects were too similar to ILM's other work, and that the effects alone could not support the weight of the rest of the movie.
 Bob Graham of the San Francisco Chronicle and Hal Hinson from the Dallas Observer agreed that the effects never overshadowed the human aspects of the film.
-Gleiberman noted that the horrors of the effects were undercut by the lightheartedness of the film, while the BBC's Almar Haflidason felt that the effects were occasionally unconvincing, and the heavy reliance on cutting-edge computer-generated imagery would likely date the film heavily as time passed.
+Gleiberman said that the horrors of the effects were undercut by the lightheartedness of the film, while the BBC's Almar Haflidason felt that the effects were occasionally unconvincing, and the heavy reliance on cutting-edge computer-generated imagery would likely date the film heavily as time passed.

 Critics generally praised the acting, with Haflidason writing that the efforts of the cast sold material that would otherwise have been cheesy.
 David Hunter of The Hollywood Reporter wrote that all the actors managed to hold their own amid the special effects, although he felt Vosloo was largely wasted after Imhotep regenerates and the screenplay gives him little to do.
 Reviews from USA Today, the British Film Institute, and The A.V.
-Club noted the film featured questionable casting of ethnic roles and occasionally traded in stereotypes of Arabs.
+Club said the film featured questionable casting of ethnic roles and occasionally traded in stereotypes of Arabs.